E2 formality via obstruction theory: Computation of the obstruction group

 \section{Computation of the obstruction group}

 \begin{definition} We call a bigraded abelian group even (resp. odd) if it is concentrated in bidegrees $(s,t)$ such that $s+t$ is even (resp. odd). \end{definition}

 \begin{lemma} Let $A=\Lambda(V)$ be the exterior algebra on a graded vector space $V$ concentrated in odd degrees and of finite total dimension.
-Let $M$ be an $A$-module concentrated in odd degrees and degreewise of finite dimension.
-We view $M$ as a bimodule using the multiplication map $A\otimes A\to A$.
-Then, the bigraded abelian group
+Let $M$ be an $A$-module concentrated in odd degrees and finite-dimensional in each degree.
+Since $A$ is commutative, we may view $M$ as an $A$-bimodule.
+Then

 is even. \end{lemma}

 \begin{proof} There is an isomorphism

 Since $\rm{Der}(A,M)\subset \Hom_k(A,M)$ is concentrated in even degrees, it suffices to prove that $\rm{HH}^{*,*}(A,M)$ is odd.